DelineaXPM/delinea-platform/Scripts/SecretServer/Docusign/Discovery/readme.md

 # Docusign Local Account Discovery
-Add Disclaimer

 ## Create Discovery Source

-This scanner can help perform a Scan for user accounts within Docusign.
+This scanner can help perform a scan for user accounts within Docusign.
 Account types will be distinguished by appropriate groups, roles, and/or sites designated by Docusign.

 ### Create SaaS Scan Template
 If this Script has already been created in another Delinea Integration package please skip